vINyLogY/mugnier-dev/README.md

 ## Outlines & Style

-- structure.network
+- `.structure` for all method based on EOM with a sum-of-prod type of generator.

-- Method: 算法的抽象类
+- Method:
+    - HEOM
+    - MCTDH (TODO)

 ## Setup

 - Development setup:

-    0. Create python virtural environment with python vesion >= 3.10.
+    0. Create a python virtural environment with python vesion >= 3.10.

     1. Prepare dependencies: `numpy`, `pytorch`.

-        (For Apple silicon, complie NumPy locally to make use of `Accelerate` and AMX for best performace.)
+        (For Apple silicon, complie `numpy` locally to make use of `Accelerate` and AMX for best performace.)

     2. Install `mugnier` in develop mode using `pip`:

             pip install -e .

-    3. For testing examples, install `jupyter-lab` and `matplotlib`.
+    3. For testing examples, install `jupyter-lab`, `matplotlib`, and `tqdm`.